sandrina-p/portfolio_v3/README.md

 ----

 This is the source code of my personal website.
 It was a fun ride that took me around 5 months on and off during my free time.
-During the journey I took notes of some of my major [Learnings](LEARNINGS.md).
+During the journey I took notes of some of my major techincal [Learnings](LEARNINGS.md).

+Some funny facts about it:
+- All animations are CSS based powered with [CSS Variables](https://developer.mozilla.org/en-US/docs/Web/CSS/--*).
+No libraries used.
+- This is a portfolio without images or project showcase.
+I hope the code itself and [Codepen](https://codepen.io/sandrina-p) can make up for it.
+- Designing it was way harder than implementing it!

 ## Run it locally